izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Deployment/Server.md

 To serve data over HTTPS, set the `HttpsPort` property in the [Server.json](ServerSettings.md) file.
 The server machine must have a correctly configured certificate to serve data correctly.

 Both HTTP/1.1 and HTTP/2.0 traffic can be served over the `HttpsPort`.
+Unencrypted traffic can be disabled by setting `HttpPort` and `Http2Port` to zero.

+There are occasions where the server provides links back to itself (the OIDC discovery document used when using Horde's internal account system, for example), and it's important that these URLs match the HTTPS certificate.
+By default, this URL is derived from the server's reported DNS name, but this can be overridden through the `ServerUrl` property.

 ### Monitoring